-In 2016 global electricity generation from biomass electricity was approximately 500 TWh making up 2% of the electricity generation mix (WEO 2018).
-The default biomass electricity share in 2100 is set to 3% and an increase up to 5% of electricity shares is considered reasonable (WEO 2018, Drawdown G 2019.
+In 2016 global electricity generation from biomass electricity was approximately 500 TWh making up of the electricity generation mix (WEO 2018).
+The default biomass electricity share in 2050 is set to and an increase up to of electricity shares is considered reasonable (WEO 2018, Drawdown B 2019.

 This page invites you to explore factors relating to the efficiency and use of cars and air travel.
 On this page, vehicle refers only to personal cars (or light-duty automobiles); heavy trucks, trains and boats are not considered.
 The emissions on this page relate only to use, they do not include the emissions associated with the rest of a vehicle or airplane's lifecycle (production and disposal).